 You can identify accepted engagements by the value Committed in the column Engagement Status (in the view Resource Plan).
 In addition, you can find the data approved by the line manager in the column Com.
 Max Units.

-If you double-click on an engagement, you can see all comments in the communication (see Figure 13).
+If you double-click on an engagement, you can see all comments in the communication (see figure below).

 As a project manager you: